pyrex8/pico-iie/README.md

 The original LinApple code uses 6502 emulation that executes a complete instruction every call as opposed to a per cycle emulator that executes one clock cycle per execution.
 This is one of the main reasons the code had so much coupling between modules.
 A per instruction emulation requires accessing RAM, ROM, and peripherals from the actual instruction.
 I looked around for a per cycle emulator.
 I found this project https://github.com/floooh/chips.
 It was surprisingly easy to integrate into the project.
 This allowed decoupling of all the other modules from the 6502 emulation.
 The trade off is that per cycle emulation is slower than per instruction emulation.

 I ended up removing the SDL1 layer used in the project and used Pygame as the interface to the code just to test the C portion of the emulator.
 This simplified the C code but slowed down the project further.
 At this point the emulator code was cleaner but running slower than the original project.
-The other issue besides speed was that emulating sound I have not been able to update sound without glitching/ clicking between updates.
+The other issue was with emulating sound on Pygame.
+I have not been able to update sound without glitching/clicking between updates.
 I'm not sure if this is an inherent problem with Pygame or just my lack of understanding.

 I decide to try running the emulator on a microcontroller.
-After trying out a few processors I landed on using the Pi Pico that this project is based on.
+After trying out a few processors I landed on using the Pi Pico.

 The projects use both cores and is overclocked at 470MHz.

 #### Core 0
-- VGA
+- VGA scan line updating
-- All video operations
+- Getting video memeory from RAM
+- Converting video memory for the scan line to data needed to display
+- Serial UART operations:
+    - keyboard
+    - joystick
+    - bin files
-- UART keyboard, joystick, bin, and disk files
+    - disk files
-- TEST0_PIN

 #### Core 1
 - 6502
+- RAM
+- ROM
+- Disk
+- Keybaord
-- Speaker GPIO
+- Speaker
-- TEST1_PIN
+- Video
+- Cassette (just output as a debug pin for getting timing information from programs running on emulator)

- Even with the overclocking the emulator ats approximately 1.4 microseconds to complete an instruction.
+Even with the overclocking the emulator takes approximately 1.4 microseconds to complete an instruction.
 Even with slower emulation games are quite playable.

 ### Hardware
 The emulator runs on a Pi Pico using a Pimoroni Pico VGA Demo Base (https://shop.pimoroni.com/products/pimoroni-pico-vga-demo-base?variant=32369520672851) with a few modifications.